emanjavacas/emanjavacas.github.io.bak/about.md

 feature-img: "img/21470938_069ec18f04_o.jpg"
 ---

 I started this blog with a miscellaneous handfull of goals in mind.
-It should've probably be started by new year, but I got too late at this year's new year resolutions.
+Probably, it should've been started by new year, but I got too late at this year's new year resolutions.

 I intend the content in this blog to be mostly centered around my hormic, yet purposive and often unaccomplished trials of teaching myself geeky tech stuff.